 And if you delay your trip a month or two, the town turns into an amazing holiday retreat.
 Leavenworth at Christmas is beautiful and so much fun.
 We love staying at the Sleeping Lady Resort during the holidays.
 It’s the perfect home base for cross country skiing and sleigh rides!

 The best time to visit this place if you want to see autumn foliage is the two first weeks of October.
-Columbia River Gorge can easily be accessed from this town.
+Also, the Columbia River Gorge can easily be accessed from this town with just a short drive south.
+It’s one of the prettiest places in Washington!

 Autumn Wine Tasting in Napa Valley, California